dnsimple/dnsimple-java/README.md

 ## Requirements

-This library is tested with Java 11 (AdoptOpenJDK 11.0.7 - HotSpot).
+This library is tested with Java 11 (Temurin 17) and built for Java 11 JVMs.

 You must also have an activated DNSimple account to access the DNSimple API.